jmdoan1/upwork-job-search-alerts/README.md

 # Upwork Job Search Alerts

-This tool allows you to monitor Upwork for new job postings matching your search criteria and sends real-time alerts to your Telegram account.
+This tool monitors Upwork for new job postings matching your search criteria and sends real-time alerts to your Telegram account.
 Never miss out on potential job opportunities again!

 ## Features